WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Improving LLMs' world model with WorldLLM

-Given a set of hypotheses produced by the Scientist, the Experimenter must collect transitions that will help assessing and refining the hypotheses (i.e. transitions that have a low likelihood under the Statistician).
-We explore two approaches for our Experiment: oracle agents, which are hard-coded policies that have access to the environment's inner dynamics, and curiosity-driven RL agents trained to collect transitions based on an intrinsic signal.
+\paragraph{Experimenter} Given a set of hypotheses produced by the Scientist, the Experimenter must collect transitions that will help assess and refine the hypotheses (i.e., transitions that have a low likelihood under the Statistician).
+We propose to explore two types of approaches.
+First, we design oracle agents, allowing us to disentangle the efficiency of data collection and hypotheses refinement in WorldLLM.

-For the oracles, we propose the following policies: \begin{itemize} \item A policy that collects the same distribution of transitions as the test set's distribution (O-Ideal) \item An optimal policy that progressively moves from collecting simple transitions to collecting the hardest ones (O-Curriculum) \item An optimal policy that produces the sequence of actions necessary to collect the hardest transitions (O-Hardest) \end{itemize} While O-Hardest will collect complex transitions, it may not cover the full transition space.
+For the oracles, we propose the following hard-coded policies: \begin{itemize} \item A policy that collects the same distribution of transitions as the test set's distribution (O-Ideal) \item An optimal policy that progressively moves from collecting simple transitions to collecting the hardest ones (O-Curriculum) \item An optimal policy that produces the sequence of actions necessary to collect the hardest transitions (O-Hardest) \end{itemize} While O-Hardest will collect complex transitions, it may not cover the full transition space.
 In comparison, O-Ideal matches the test set distribution.
 However, the iterative process of WorldLLM may require the Experimenter to focus for several iterations on particular subspaces of the transition space for the Scientist to produce accurate hypotheses.
 While O-Hardest and O-Ideal lack such a developmental trajectory, O-Curriculum focuses on specific transitions for an arbitrary number of collections.
 We also study the performance of a policy acting randomly (O-Random), which is unlikely to collect complex transitions.